Clifford-deformed Surface Codes: Translation-invariant codes from random CDSC families

 Random CDSC families, investigated in the previous section provide guidance on designing high-performance translation-invariant CDSC.
 In particular, they suggest ratios of Hadamard $\Hadamard$ and $\Hadamard\sqrt{Z}\Hadamard$ that could be applied in the unit cell associated with a translation invariant Clifford deformation.
 In Sec.~\ref{sec:random_CDSCs}, we found that the $(0.25,0.5)$ random CDSC family performs the best among the random CDSC families in terms of subthreshold failure rates.
 Hence, as an example, we consider a translation-invariant realization of random CDSC family $(2/9,4/9)$, which is close in the $(\Pi_{XZ},\Pi_{YZ})$ phase space to the $(0.25,0.5)$ family.
 We choose this family $(2/9,4/9)$ instead of $(0.25,0.5)$ since we consider surface codes on $L\times L$ square lattices, where $L$ is odd.

 We investigate the performance of a particular translation invariant code in this family that is illustrated in Fig.~\ref{fig:TI_code} for size $L=9$.
 The subthreshold logical error rates, using the BSV decoder, at physical error rate $p=0.2$ and bias $\eta=100$ are shown in Fig.~\ref{fig:TI_code_subthreshold_data} (top).
 The logical error rates for the XZZX code, XY code, and the random CDSC family $(0.25,0.5)$ (average) are shown for comparison.
 It is interesting to note that this translation-invariant code not only beats the performance of XZZX and XY codes but also beats the average performance of the optimal random CDSC family $(0.25,0.5)$.
+Thus, this translation-invariant code does not yield the typical performance of the (2/9,4/9) random CDSC family which typically underperforms the (0.25,0.5) random CDSC family.
+In general, it is possible to design codes in a family that are atypical in code performance.

 We find the BSV decoder thresholds of this code to be close to those of the $(0.25,0.5)$ CDSC family and track the Hashing bounds as shown in Fig.~\ref{fig:TI_code_subthreshold_data} (bottom).
 The detailed plots of logical error rate $p_\text{logical}$ versus physical error rate $p$ and finite-size scaling at different biases $\eta$ are shown in Fig.~\ref{fig:thr_fss_TI_code} in the Appendix.